MicrosoftDocs/visualstudio-docs/bridge/articles/bridge-to-kubernetes-sample.md

 ## Deploy the application

-Clone the [mindaro repo](https://github.com/Microsoft/mindaro) and open a command window with the current working folder to *samples/todo-app*.
+Clone the [Bridge to Kubernetes repo](https://github.com/Azure/Bridge-To-Kubernetes) and open a command window with the current working folder to *samples/todo-app*.

 Create a namespace for the sample.